 The slave peripheral connects to the WD42C22A using an ALE type interface.
 Register reads and writes are always 8-bit.
 The procedure to read or write a slave peripheral register is to first write the register number to the slave address port before the register contents are read or written.
-This address must always be written before each
+This address must always be written before each register access even when consecutively accessing the same register two or more times.

 Data transfers between the peripheral device and the WD42C22A are WD-bus mode and can be either 8-bit or 16-bit and is controlled by the H16/8 bit (bit 1 of the auxilliary buffer control register).
 The slave mode is enabled by the HSMB bit (bit 6 of the auxilliary buffer control register).

-3.5 LOCAL MICROCONTROLLER INTERFACE ORGANIZATION
+LOCAL MICROCONTROLLER INTERFACE ORGANIZATION